tendermint/tendermint/docs/tendermint-core/block-sync/implementation.md

         - we receive a block
             - gotBlockCh is strange

-## Go Routines in Blockchain Reactor
+## Go Routines in Blocksync Reactor

 ![Go Routines Diagram](img/bc-reactor-routines.png)